- Signs a Friend May Need Mental Health Help - October 23, 2023

 - High School Tips for Freshmen - October 3, 2023

-Also with work, school, errands, and everything else, it can be harder to check on your loved ones on a regular basis.
+Also with work, school, errands, and everything else, it can be harder to check on your loved ones regularly.

 As we get older and gain more responsibilities, we can get so caught up in our own lives that we lose awareness of what is important-the people we care about.